wingkwong/leetcode-the-hard-way/solutions/0100-0199/0121-best-time-to-buy-and-sell-stock-easy.md

 While finding the minimum value of price as the $buyPrice$.
 We are going to check on each day's profit and save the maximum profit as the $currentMaxProfit$.
 Since we could only sell after we buy the stock, we don't have to check back the previous days' profits.

+Solving this in linear time is also known as **Kadane's algorithm.**

 #### Time Complexity